 Policies intended to increase business and value-added opportunities for Northwest Territories businesses were established for the Snap Lake Mine.
 Wherever feasible and consistent with sound procurement management, these will be continued for the Gahcho Kué Project.
-Special emphasis and priority will be placed on contracting businesses and procuring services in Tłîchô Communities, N'Dilo, Detah, Yellowknife, and Łutselk'e.
+De Beers will continue to use a competitive evaluation and adjudication system for procurement tendering of goods and services.
+The type of evaluation will vary with the nature, criticality, complexity and value of the purchase and will include such evaluation criteria, but not limited to: price competitiveness and stability, support, reputation, quality and NWT and Aboriginal content.
+Special emphasis and priority will be placed on NWT and Aboriginal content that involves contracting businesses and procuring services in Tł2ch_Q Communities, N'Dilo, Detah, Yellowknife, and Łutselk'e.
 The next level of priority will be to obtain services from other Northwest Territories businesses, industry and business associations; and, finally, other Canadian businesses.